 Inhalation is a safe route for giving medicines.
-All the side effects seen in our previous studies (TB041, TB043 and TB044) were non-serious and of short duration.
-Potential local side effects include a sore or tickly throat, shortness of breath, wheezing, chest pain, chest tightness, and a dry cough or cough with phlegm.
-Side effects could occur within the first few days of the aerosol BCG Challenge but can also occur later.
-A doctor will be available throughout the BCG Challenge and the clinic room is equipped with oxygen and medications to treat any other symptoms.
+All the side effects seen in our previous studies TB041, TB043 and TB044 were non-serious and of short duration.
+Potential local side effects include a sore or tickly throat, shortness of breath, wheezing, chest pain, chest tightness, dry cough or cough with phlegm.
+Side effects could occur within the first few days of the aerosol BCG challenge but can also occur later.
+A doctor will be available throughout the BCG challenge and the clinic room is equipped with oxygen and medications to treat any other symptoms.

-As with any vaccination, following BCG Challenge, you may also experience more general symptoms such as headache, tiredness, muscle aches and pains, nausea, feverishness or a low-grade fever.
-If they occur, these symptoms usually resolve within 48 hours following BCG Challenge.
+As with a vaccination, following BCG challenge, you may also experience more general symptoms such as headache, tiredness, muscle aches and pains, nausea, feverishness or a low-grade fever.
+If they occur, these symptoms usually resolve within 48 hours following BCG challenge.